FDio/vpp/src/plugins/srv6-mobile/mobile_plugin_doc.md

 # Introduction

 This plugin module can provide the stateless mobile user plane protocols translation between GTP-U and SRv6.
-The functions of the translation take advantage of SRv6 network programmability.
+The plugin also provides FIB table lookup for an IPv4/IPv6 packet encapsulated in GTP-U. These plugin functions take advantage of SRv6 network programmability.

 [SRv6 Mobile User Plane](https://tools.ietf.org/html/draft-ietf-dmm-srv6-mobile-uplane) defines the user plane protocol using SRv6 including following stateless translation functions: